 - Setup the testing process and keep on innovating it, changing it to help in delivering successful sprints.

-- In case of products with fancy UIs, look out for new trends and suggest such improvements.
+- In the case of products with fancy UIs, lookout for new trends and suggest such improvements.

 - Understand the product completely in and out.

 - Build a strong knowledge of your stakeholders, their expectations, and share your experience with them.